Lower School Curriculum

 Second Grade

-Reading: Reading Workshop, including reading habits, inferencing, fiction, nonfiction, poetry and books in a series.Large group and small group instruction, and one-on-one instruction based on needs and goals, word study, guided reading, shared reading, read-alouds, independent and partner reading with leveled books.
+Reading: Reading Workshop, including reading habits, inferencing, fiction, nonfiction, poetry and books in a series.
+Large group, small group and one-on-one instruction based on needs and goals, word study, guided reading, shared reading, read alouds, independent and partner reading with leveled books.

-Listening: Read alouds, comprehension, multi-step directions to use for independent work times, discussion, making genuine and thoughtful comments and connections
+Listening: Read alouds; comprehension; multi-step directions to use for independent work times; discussion; making genuine and thoughtful comments and connections

 Third Grade